 What Is a Circular Saw Used For?

-Circular saws are ideal for making crosscuts, rip cuts, and for slicing through sheet material like plywood.
-With a little experience, you can also make miter and bevel cuts.
+Circular saws are ideal for making crosscuts, rip cuts, and slicing through sheet material such as plywood.
+With enough experience, you will also be able to make miter and bevel cuts.

 Parts of a Circular Saw